ngupta1999/IQtree-Partition-analysis/README.md

    The AICc value for the above case was found to be less than that of un partitioned model(74950.4333)

-   In the tree analysis of the cases Tree Length and Sum of the Intrnal Branches was found to be more in Partitinoned model by the Modelfinder
+   In the tree analysis of the cases Tree Length and Sum of the Intrnal Branches was found to be more in Partitinoned model by the Modelfinder.